bandoos/yosov3/README.md

 A plug and play zipkin instance can be run via docker with:
 `$ docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin`

+#### Metrics with Prometheus and Grafana
+`YOSO_prometheus_metrics` controls weather the FastAPI app should also be instrumented to export prometheus compatible metrics (via `/metrics` endpoint).
+This is enabled by default as since prometheus will scrape the `/metrics` endpoint rather than the service pushing metrics, it does not require prometheus to be running.

+To start prometheus the `prometheus/launch.sh` script will spin up a docker container for it.
+Note that the prometheus instance will be configured according to `prometheus/conf_dir/prometheus.yml`, so make sure to change config endpoints if deploying in a different way.

+To start grafana server use `grafana/launch.sh` and configure from the web ui.
+An example dashboard JSON model can be found in `grafana/boards/example.json`

 ## Installation